 MVD participates in the NH Department of Environmental Services (NHDES) Drinking Water Source Protection Program to ensure the water sources remain safe.
 Each of the wells have an established “Sanitary Protective Radius” (SPR); a radius around the well that is required by law to be controlled by MVD through ownership or easements.
 In addition to the SPR, MVD’s wells also have an established “Wellhead Protection Area” (WHPA) as delineated by the NHDES.
 Having the SPR and WHPA allows MVD to monitor, regulate, and prevent any activities that could potentially be harmful to wells and the water they produce.
 The diagram below, from the United States Environmental Protection Agency (US EPA), reflects examples water sources, potential threats and source protection.

-US EPA DIAGRAM OF WATER SOURCES, POTENTIAL THREATS, AND PROTECTION*(click to enlarge)
+opens in a new windowUS EPA DIAGRAM OF WATER SOURCES, POTENTIAL THREATS, AND PROTECTION*

 *This diagram is for demonstration purposes only.
 The area depicted in the image is not located within MVD’s water service area.